robbievanleeuwen/section-properties/README.md

 Note that multiple stress analyses can be run on the same mesh object.

-If you have any issues with the analysis or find any bugs, feel free to raise an issue or drop me an [email](mailto:robbie.vanleeuwen@gmail.com).

 ## Author

 * **Robbie van Leeuwen** - [GitHub](https://github.com/robbievanleeuwen)

+⋅⋅⋅If you have any issues with the analysis or find any bugs, feel free to raise an issue or drop me an [email](mailto:robbie.vanleeuwen@gmail.com).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* This program would not be possible without the [*meshpy*](https://github.com/inducer/meshpy) wrapper, by Andreas Klöckner, which implements the mesh generation software *Triangle*, by Jonathan Richard Shewchuk.
+* This program would not be possible without the [*meshpy*](https://github.com/inducer/meshpy) wrapper, by Andreas Klöckner, which implements the mesh generation software [*Triangle*](http://www.cs.cmu.edu/~quake/triangle.html), by Jonathan Richard Shewchuk.